RedonAlla/RA.Utilities/Application/RA.Utilities.Feature/README.md

 Building applications with a traditional layered architecture can lead to wide, coupled classes and scattered logic.
 The Vertical Slice pattern, combined with CQRS, addresses this by organizing code around features.
-This package provides the essential building blocks to support that pattern:
+This package provides the essential building blocks to support that pattern.

 ## Getting started